skepticsa/COVID-19-Mortality-Prediction/README.md

 During COVID‑19 surges, triage decisions had to be made quickly with limited information.
 This project studies whether standard tabular ML methods can help identify patients at higher mortality risk **at the first point of assessment**, complementing clinical judgment.
 It uses a public, de‑identified dataset and emphasizes transparency, calibration, and clear limitations.

+### Domain Background

+COVID‑19 strained emergency and inpatient services worldwide, making rapid, objective triage essential for allocating scarce resources such as telemetry beds and ICU capacity.
+Early mortality risk prediction at the first point of assessment can focus clinician attention on the most vulnerable patients, complementing clinical judgment when time and information are limited.
+Reputable clinical guidance emphasizes early risk stratification and notes substantially higher mortality among older adults and patients with pre‑existing conditions (e.g., diabetes, cardiovascular disease, chronic lung disease, immunosuppression, and obesity).
+In this educational project, I study a data‑driven mortality risk model, using a public, de‑identified dataset to explore how tabular machine‑learning methods might surface patterns useful for triage research—without making clinical claims or handling PHI.

+**Personal motivation**.
+In early 2021, I spent three months hospitalized with COVID‑19, including an ICU stay with intubation.
+That experience motivates me to explore careful, ethical use of data science to characterize mortality risk, strictly for learning and discussion—not for clinical deployment.

 ---

 ## 2) Problem Statement